 Cases where one should not eat meat

 There is a story from the Buddha, where some monks go and ask him about eating meat; and whether accepting a meal with meat in it is wrong or not.
 The Buddha replies that in general there is nothing wrong with eating a meal whether with meat or without meat.
 What makes eating the meal wrong is if you are greedy when you eat, or when you are pissed off because someone gave you something you didn’t want, or if you eat with any other impurity inside.

-Nonetheless, he also explains that are three cases where you should NOT accept a meal with meat in it: if the animal is seen being killed, heard being killed, or suspected as having been killed especially for you.
+Nonetheless, he also explains that are three cases where you should NOT accept a meal with meat in it: if the animal is seen, heard, or suspected as having been killed especially for you.

 For example, I would never order lobster in a restaurant, because I know the person will go and kill it right then especially for me; so if I order lobster, I will deliberately and knowingly cause the death of this being.

 Similarly, if I go to the port specially to buy fish so that they will be freshly killed from the sea – this is wrong, because I’m happy that it has been killed NOW; I take pleasure in the present killing of this living being.
 It’s still not exactly the same as killing the fish with my own hand, and it is not as bad an action, but it’s a wrong and harmful thought to have inside me.
 Whereas, if I’m at the grocery and I see a packet of frozen meat in front of me, there is no reason and no condition there for me to feel happy at the death of this animal; and nothing I do now will change anything for that animal.

 As before, it all comes back to what is happening in your mind, what your intention is.